mn416/QPULib/README.md

 ### Example 1: Euclid's Algorithm

-Following tradition, let's introduce QPULib by implementing [Euclid's algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).
+Following tradition, let's start by implementing [Euclid's algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).
 Given a pair of positive integers larger then zero, Euclid's algorithm computes the largest integer that divides into both without a